domser2002/GraphTheoremDestroyer/gtd_fact_tree/README.md

 15) IsCycleComplementFact, VertexCountFact (with v) implies HasMinorCompletePartiteFact (if v = 7, with k = 2, A = {3,3})
 16) IsCycleFact implies MinVertexCountFact (with v = 3), EdgeCountFact (with e = n, where n means |V(G)|)
 17) IsTreeFact implies EdgeCountFact (with e = n - 1, where n means |V(G)|)
+## Integration
+Only fact_tree_main_loop function should be used by external callers.
+It accepts ModuleArgs as a parameter.
+It is strongly recommended to run it in a separate thread.